 RULE 3.
-A bad diet is the most common cause of osteoporosis, or osteopenia, and not menopause or andropause.
+A bad diet is a common cause of osteoporosis, or osteopenia, and not menopause or andropause.
 Low vitamin K2, dehydration, and poor intracellular magnesium status are the major players.
+Vitamin K2 is a fat soluble vitamin so eating fats is a smart play.
 Bad hormones assays are additive to the problem.
+Hormones are a proxy for the amount of electrons in our mitochondria.
+This ties directly to a high redox potential.
 This is important to understand because I see 30% of patients below 35 yrs old now suffering with bad bone when I perform a spine surgery on them.
 I find this incidentally often at surgery, when we are inserting a screw into the bone and it feels like the screw is going in sheetrock compared to a wall stud.
 Once this happens, I run some tests post op and find out that they do have it.
 I no longer rely on bone density testing.
 If you go and have a formal bone density study done, often its findings make the doctor believe that you have no bone issues present.
 Why?
 Because the standard bone density tests are neither sensitive or specific enough to pick up more subtle disease.
 The gold standard in diagnosis occurs when a surgeon places a screw or needle into the bone at surgery or biopsy.
 Nothing is more accurate.
 It also must be remembered that osteoporosis in evolution will not affect the entire skeleton uniformly all at once.
 It tends to affect certain areas before others, and can give a patchy distribution over the skeleton.
 This also is another reason why the bone density exams are off because they represent and arithmetic average of the bones sampled, and not the true overall bone density.
 The most accurate place to check bone density is in the wrist, because in this area, humans rarely get weak bone or osteoarthritis that can falsely elevate the result.
 Yes, osteoarthritis is the most common cause of false positive testing with standard bone density testing.
 Just about everyone in the USA has OA over the age of fifty.
 Sadly, few clinicians realize this and most imaging centers and hospitals do not spend the extra money to buy the scanning equipment to get accurate bone assays.
 I send all my cases to my endocrinologist, who has bought the wrist module needed for accuracy for his own bone density scanner.
 It is that important.

 RULE 4.
 Osteoporosis is conventionally thought of as a disease of aging.
 That has to stop because it is old school conventional wisdom.
 What is closer to the truth is the patient’s diet.
 The worse the patient’s diet is, the more likely osteoporosis will be present regardless of age.
 The younger generation has massive unrecognized osteopenia present, because they have lived surrounded by processed food.
 I found this out the hard way in many spine surgeries over the last 15 years.
 This is due to the SAD, which causes high inflammation levels, low vitamin D levels (from lack of D in the diet), pregnenolone steal syndrome (reducing formation of D in body) and liberal use of sun block and lack of outdoor activity to gain sun exposure.
 I wrote about this and shared it with some of my spine and orthopedic colleagues in 2007.
 I was ignored back then.
 Two weeks ago the North American Spine Society met in Chicago.
 An abstract was presented at this meeting by a Dr. Jacob Buchowski.
 His paper won the Whitecloud Award during our recent IMAST meeting this year.
 It was also a hot topic talked about during the recent NASS meeting.
 The subject of his 2011 paper was finding an alarmingly high rate of low pre-operative vitamin D status in spine fusion patients.
 In his paper, he mentions that there is now 1 billion people worldwide with Vitamin D levels below 30 ng/mL.
 27% of those with hypo-vitaminosis have levels below 20 ng/mL.
 These people carry excessive risks for spine surgery or any bone surgery.
 This very fact means that their prognosis is going to be suboptimal, no matter how well the surgery is done.
 Bad substrate bone cannot be overcome with technique, hardware, or bone morphogenic proteins.
 It is like trying to build a house with termite infested wood.